Does a Knee Brace for Patellofemoral Pain Syndrome Work?

 Sometimes called “runners knee,” patellofemoral pain is very common in people who participate in sports.
 Supportive knee braces for patellofemoral pain syndrome are a common way of relieving pain, but not the only form of recognized treatment.

-Patellofemoral pain occurs when there is pain at the front of the knee around your patella or kneecap and often occurs in people who are active in sports that involve a lot of running and jumping.
+Patellofemoral pain describes a condition involving pain at the front of the knee, around your patella or kneecap, and often occurs in people who are active in sports that involve a lot of running and jumping.
 It is the most common cause of knee pain seen by our Orthopaedic Center for the Rockies Sports Medicine Knee Specialists.

 Let’s take a look at all the common causes, symptoms, treatments, and even certain steps that may help prevent you from experiencing patellofemoral pain syndrome.

 Although no direct cause, there are a few common occurrences that have been shown to increase your chances of experiencing patellofemoral pain syndrome.
 It has been associated with:

 - Overuse: Sports that involve repetitive stress on your knee joint, causing irritation under the kneecap.

 - Muscle imbalances or weaknesses: Occurs when the muscles surrounding your hip and knee don’t keep your kneecap aligned properly.

 - Injury: Trauma to the kneecap such as dislocation or fracture has been linked to patellofemoral pain.